benhedibi/RTF-decomposer/README.md

 # RTF decomposer

-Public tool for bulk extracting various embedded object types from a given RTF file or a whole folder repository.
+Tool for extracting various embedded object types from a given RTF file or a whole folder repository.

 ## Presentation :

-I've decided to release this tool to the public in order to assist fellow Malware analysts & Antivirus engineers at their daily tasks while dealing with RTF objects.
+I decided to release this tool to the public in order to assist fellow Malware analysts & Antivirus engineers at their daily tasks while dealing with RTF objects.
 As you perfectly know, manual extraction of <b>RTF embedded data</b> is such a painful process.
 As for the other available public alternatives, without taking anything away from the excellent work done by their respective authors, I honestly think that some are simply very outdated and thus unable to cope with obfuscated data and the rest are either limited by a bad design or by some kind of hacky implementations.
 I don't claim that my tool is perfect either, its just something different, its <b>supposed to succeed</b> where most of the other available public alternatives fail.

 I am really sorry but <b>RTF Decomposer</b> is not open source because the used code is just an extremely <b>stripped down</b> version taken from <b>Tornado Antivirus</b> unpacking framework's code base.